WafflesDevs/Backend-Requests/README.md

 1. **Efficent Data Storage*:  You can add data simply into the premade puesdo database
 2. **Really easy to do** By running the code you will host a private port website where you can adjust data through it

+## How to set it up
+1. Install FastAPI and uvicorn through the terminal
+- pip3 install "fastapi[standard]
+- pip3 install fastapi
+- pip3 install uvicorn
+2. After installing it run
+  fastapi dev main.py
+3. Then just paste the link provided in the terminal to your web browser and there you go.